bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients.md

 Another information the dataset contain is the block percentile fee rate, considering `r_i` to be the rate of the `ith` transaction in a block, `q_k` is the fee rate value such that for each transaction in a block `r_i` < `q_k` returns the `k%` transactions in the block that are paying lower fees.

 Percentiles are not used to feed the model but to filter some outliers tx.
 Removing this observations is controversial at best and considered cheating at worse.
-However, it should be considered that bitcoin core `estimatesmartfee` doesn't even bother to give estimation for the next block, I think because of the many transactions that are confirming in the next block are huge overestimation, or clear errors like [this one] I found when I started logging data.
+However, it should be considered that bitcoin core `estimatesmartfee` doesn't even bother to give estimation for the next block, I think because of the many transactions that are confirming in the next block are huge overestimation [^overestimation], or clear errors like [this one] I found when I started logging data.
-This outliers are a lot for transactions confirming in the next block (`confirms_in=1`), less so for 2, mostly disappeared for 3 or more.
-It's counterintuitive that overestimation exist for `confirms_in=2`, how it's possible an overestimation doesn't enter the very next block?
-The reason for that is network latency, the miner didn't see that transaction yet, or block building latency, the miner saw the tx, but decided it's not efficient to rebuild the block template yet.
+These outliers are a lot for transactions confirming in the next block (`confirms_in=1`), less so for `confirms_in=2`, mostly disappeared for `confirms_in=3` or more.
+It's counterintuitive that overestimation exist for `confirms_in>1`, by definition an overestimation is a fee rate way higher than needed, so how it's possible an overestimation doesn't enter the very next block?
+There are a couple of reasons why a block is discovered without containing a transaction with high fee rate:
+* network latency: my node saw the transaction but the miner didn't see that transaction yet,
+* block building latency: the miner saw the transaction, but didn't finish to rebuild the block template or decided it's more efficient to finish a cycle on the older block template.

 To keep the model balanced, when over-estimation are filtered out, simmetrycally under-estimation are filtered out too.
 This also has the effect to remove some transactions that are included because fee is payed out-of-band.
 Another reason to filter transactions, is that the dataset is over-represented by transactions with low `confirms_in`, like more tha 50% of transactions confirms in the next block, so I think it's good to filter some of this transactions.